ClaudiaInSweden/visit-jarbo/README.md

 ### Navigation

-- The responsive navigation bar on top of the page includes links to the Home, Nature, Activities, Gallery, Contact us.
+- The responsive navigation bar on top of the page includes links to the Home, Nature, Activities, Gallery and Contact us page.
 The Visit Järbo logo is linked to the Start page.
 The navigation bar is identical on each page to enable easy navigation.
-- It allows users to navigate between pages on all devices without needing to use the "back" button.
+- It allows users to navigate between pages on all devices without the need to use the "back" button.

 ### Home

 The Home page is the starting point for users.
 It provides a short overview of what Järbo has to offer

 <detail><summary>View Home Page</summary>
 ![Home Page](assets/readme-docs/home.webp)
 </detail>